pavel-lens/fe-interview/readme.md

 * Think of it as a component that will end up in a large, scalable app.
 Consider this when writing HTML and CSS as well.
 * You're free to use as many third party JS libraries that you see fit
 * You're NOT allowed to use any third party CSS libraries
 * You're free to use any build tools that you like (including CSS pre/post-processors).
-Do not focus on the tooling though.
-Choose tools that get you going quickly.
-* Only use the image assets given in this repository and do not modify the files in any way
 * Use proper semantics when writing HTML

 ### Optional extras